caioross/DublAI/README.md

 ## Licença

-Hoshi Sato é distribuído sob a licença [MIT](https://github.com/caioross/HoshiSato/bl)
+Hoshi é distribuído sob a licença de teste Beta para uma comunidade Restrita de desenvolvedores.